-Any of the four modules of this course comprises theoretical and practical classes via Zoom (1h / week) and laboratory practices in person (2.5 hours / week).
+Any of the four modules of this course comprises theoretical and practical classes (1h / week) and laboratory practices (2.5 hours / week).
 The practical classes are expository nature, serving as a complement to the preparation and laboratory classes each week.
-Learning is complemented by questionnaires resolution in autonomy. via moodle.
-The practical classes consist of laboratory sessions with individual practical work .
+Learning is complemented by questionnaires resolution in autonomy.
+The practical classes consist of laboratory sessions with practical work in groups.

 In order to have attendance (“frequência”) recognized in this course, students have to be present in 2/3 of the practical (P) classes and complete the evaluation elements that are given in EACH OF THE FOUR MODULES of this course.

 Students that have a “working-student” status, who are not required to attend P and TP classes, have to conduct an assessment in accordance with the instructions given by the responsible for the course.

 Punctuality to the TP and P classes:

 - A 20-min delay, after the 10-min tolerance limit, will be registered as “Did not attend”.

 - Three 10-min delays, after the 10-min tolerance limit, will also be registered as “Did not attend”.

 Students who do not get their attendance recognized in this curricular unit cannot request to be evaluated through an exam and will have to take this course in a following academic year.